Staff wellbeing

 Actions and strategies for wellbeing

-• Enabling staff to take responsibility for their own mental health and wellbeing.
+• Enable staff to take responsibility for their own mental health and wellbeing.

-• Clarity around who staff can talk to about worries and concerns for their own mental health.
+• Be clear and sensitive around who staff can talk to about worries and concerns for their own mental health.

 • For some staff having someone other than a line manager to talk to about their wellbeing can be helpful

-• Staff appraisal process that identifies positives and supports individual development.
+• Operate staff appraisal that identifies positives and supports individual development.

-• Access to counselling and other self-care services.
+• Consider providing access to counselling and other self-care services.

-• Effective signposting to external help and support.
+• Consider different ways to effectively signpost to external help and support.

 • Recognise staff achievements and celebrate success.